-How to stock a children’s art desk for creativity.
-Includes ideas & tips for setting up a kids’ art desk for everyday use plus some fun art invitations.
+Ideas to stock a children’s art desk for creativity plus tips for setting up fun art invitations for kids regularly.

 The space itself will depend on all kinds of variables about you, your home, your children, and your current family dynamics.